delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 > Advance knowledge of Microsoft Software (Word, Excel, Powerpoint).

-If you know a little tiny bit about computers you can Google "LaTeX CV templates" to get some really nice templates for free.
-If it's on Overleaf or ShareLaTeX than good.
-LaTeX is basically like a programming language but for writing.

 ## Lie about your location

 Want to get a job in London?
 Then write "London" on your CV.
 No company wants to worry about someone commuting from Kent every day.
 They don't have to know.

 But make sure it's not too much of a lie.
-Saying you live in London when you're from Skegness or St. Ives is a blatent lie.
+Saying you live in London when you're from Skegness or St. Ives is a blatant lie.

 ## Writing a CV